 Health & Society

-Human health is complex, influenced not only by the biology and chemistry of the body but also by social structures, culture,and politics and economics.
+Human health is complex, influenced not only by the biology and chemistry of the body but also by social structures, culture, politics, and economics.

 The courses in the Health and Society major look at health from a community perspective and at health as a human right.
 Students integrate disciplinary perspectives to understand critical issues, such as HIV/AIDS, social disparities in health or universal health insurance from a liberal arts perspective.

 The major includes introductory courses in the sciences and social sciences, followed by three of the existing core health care studies courses, Health Medical Care and Society, Medical Anthropology, Biomedical Ethics, Biological Issues: Emerging Diseases, and Women's Health, Nicaragua in Transition, Biomedical Ethics, Comparative Health Systems or US Health Policy and Politics, and Life-Span Developmental Psychology or Psychological Disorders.

 All students take a research methods course to prepare them for a required internship or research project.
 Students work with an advisor to select four courses to address their specific theme.